-Kenneth Kirk earned the B.A. degree, magna cum laude, at Duke University; the M.A. at Radford University; and the Ph.D. at the University of Cincinnati.
-Additional graduate study was done at the Hochschule für Musik in Vienna.
+Kenneth Kirk is Professor of Music at Valdosta State University, where he serves as senior theorist and conductor of VSU Opera.
+He earned the B.A. degree, magna cum laude, at Duke University; the M.A. at Radford University; and the Ph.D. at the University of Cincinnati (dissertation: The Golden Ratio in Chopin’s Preludes, Opus 28).
+Additional study was done at the Hochschule für Musik in Vienna.

 Kirk’s primary theoretical interests are proportions and aesthetics in music.
 His principal teachers were George Parrish (analysis), Jonathan Kramer (time) and Arthur Komar (Schenker).
 He has presented papers at meetings of the College Music Society and has published in the Journal of the International Trumpet Guild.
 At VSU he currently teaches second year theory and ear training, analysis, counterpoint, and graduate theory.